Fight Club (The X-Files): Plot

 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) begin to investigate the case.
 Later, in a bar, a man named Bert Zupanic (Randall "Tex" Cobb) comes across Betty.
 Moments later, as Lulu walks in, an earthquake occurs which breaks all the glass in the bar.
 Lulu then runs out.
 Mulder finds out through a man named Argyle Saperstein (Art Evans) that Bert is in a relationship with one of the identical women, and that Bert is a professional wrestler.
 Scully finds that for the past twelve years, the women have followed each other across seventeen states and left mayhem in their wake.
 Bert is contacted by Argyle, who he is indebted to.
-It is revealed that while Bert is dating Betty, he has also been having an affair with Lulu.
+It is revealed that while Bert is dating Lulu, he has also been having an affair with Betty.
 A second earthquake occurs as Lulu prepares to walk in on Bert and Argyle exchanging money.
 After Betty emerges from the bathroom, the two see each other and the glass in the building begins breaking.
 Bert is knocked unconscious while Argyle takes the money and leaves.